code-423n4/2023-01-astaria-findings/data/woossh-Q.md

 https://github.com/code-423n4/2023-01-astaria/blob/1bfc58b42109b839528ab1c21dc9803d663df898/src/CollateralToken.sol#L469
 https://github.com/code-423n4/2023-01-astaria/blob/1bfc58b42109b839528ab1c21dc9803d663df898/src/CollateralToken.sol#L516

 The _generateValidOrderParameters() function does not validate the maxDuration param.
-That param is used in the function to calculate the endTime.
+That value is used in the function to calculate the endTime.
 As the maxDuration param is an uint256, an attacker can enter a large number which will set the endtime to an unexpected value.

 The _generateValidOrderParameters() is internal but is called by the public function auctionVault() which will also use the unexpected maxDuration value through the _listUnderlyingOnSeaport() function.